Pro Bono is a Latin term meaning "for the good of the public". In the legal profession it refers to the provision of legal services free of charge

 Since the launch of our first pro bono scheme in 2008, we have expanded to 10 schemes with over 200 places for student volunteers.
 Undergraduate and postgraduate students can volunteer and benefit from improved interpersonal skills, legal research, public speaking and client care skills.

 The variety of schemes and and the number of places available make this law school stand out from the crowd.
-Here are the current schemes you could get involved with:
+Here are the current schemes our students can apply to get involved with:

 Pro Bono Schemes at the School of Law: